Sn8ow/NitroGetter/README.md

 https://github.com/BetterDiscord/Installer
 3. Download NitroGetter (In releases)
 2. Go to settings (your profile) > click Plugins > Open plugins folder > goto folder NitroGetter.*** > move file NitroGetter.plugin to folder Plugins
+3. If you want, you can enable LuaBrary for more tweaks
-3. Restart Discord
+4. Restart Discord
-4. Done !
+5. Done !